River Tamar: Navigation

 The total length of the tidal river (which, like other tidal waters in England, has public right of navigation) is 19.2 mi.
-The normal tidal limit (noted on Ordnance Survey maps as 'NTL') is a weir just downstream of the village of Gunnislake.
+The normal tidal limit (Note: Noted on Ordnance Survey maps as 'NTL'.) is a weir just downstream of the village of Gunnislake.
 Waterborne traffic through the Hamoaze is controlled by the Queen's Harbour Master for Plymouth, who is responsible for managing navigation along the entire tidal Tamar.

 The Royal Navy has one of its three main naval bases at Devonport, situated on the Hamoaze, upstream of which the river is now used largely by recreational craft.
 Excursions operate (April to October only) on the river between Plymouth and Calstock; excursions used to operate as far as Morwellham Quay, but were suspended indefinitely in 2016.
 A passenger ferry also operates April to October between Cotehele Quay and Calstock.

 A typical Tamar vessel was a sailing barge, built on the open river bank, of up to 60 tons, with a peaked, gaff-rigged mainsail and a fore staysail.
 The Tamar was navigable by seagoing ships of up to 400 register tons as far inland as Weir Quay, near Bere Alston, where the estuary narrows into the tidal river, some 8.4 mi upstream from Plymouth Sound.
 Vessels of 300 tons sailed as far inland as Morwellham, 17.2 mi along the river from the sea.
 A further stretch of 1.8 mi upstream to Weir Head, near Gunnislake, is accessible to smaller boats.
 Weir Head is just downstream of the weir at Gunnislake (the tidal limit) and is the final place to turn boats; it was from here that smaller craft could begin their journey on the Tamar Manure Canal.